bartosz-bear/notebooks/sql/postgresql.md

 ## FLOATING POINT MATH NUMERIC TYPES

-- use to store numbers with a decimal where decimal is not that important, like kilograms of trash in a landfill, or number of liters in a lake
+- used to store numbers with a decimal where decimal is not that important, like kilograms of trash in a landfill, or number of liters in a lake
 - floating point math numeric types are much more efficient when it comes to computations

 ## `REAL`

 - full precision is not guaranteed, only about 6 digits of precision is guaranteed

-## `DOUBLE PRECISION`

 ## `FLOAT`